2578428b/MCA-2023/week8.md

 - Bits per second
 - Duration

 We had to add our pieces into Sonic Visualiser to find some information such as 'Number of Channels' and 'Sample rate'.
-The information is listed below.
+The information is listed below as well as a link to each song I chose from YouTube.

 Requiem K 626 in D Minor | Symphony No.40 | Fantasia No.3 in D Minor